basecamp/kamal-site/docs/configuration/servers.md

 Servers are split into different roles, with each role having its own configuration.

-For simpler deployments though where all servers are identical, you can just specify a list of servers.
+For simpler deployments, though, where all servers are identical, you can just specify a list of servers.
 They will be implicitly assigned to the `web` role.

 ```yaml
 servers: